City of God – 10 Years Later

 City of God – 10 Years Later (Portuguese: Cidade de Deus: 10 Anos Depois) is a 2013 Brazilian documentary film directed by Cavi Borges and Luciano Vidigal.

-The documentary shows what has changed in the lives of the actors from the 2002 feature film City of God.
-The actors who portrayed Dadinho, Bené, and Li'l Zé, as well as the actress Alice Braga and musician and actor Seu Jorge participated in this documentary ten years after starring in the earlier film, directed by Fernando Meirelles.
+The documentary shows what has changed in the lives of the actors from the 2002 Fernando Meirelles film City of God.
+The actors who portrayed Dadinho/Lil' Zé, Bené/Benny, Angélica, and Mané Galinha/Knockout Ned all participated in the documentary ten years after starring in the earlier film.

 Production

 Director Cavi Borges contacted Luciano Vidigal and suggested a documentary about City of God.
 Although they invited Fernando Meirelles to produce the documentary, he declined and said that his involvement could limit their perspective; however, he was an important part of their research.
 They found 50 people involved in the original film and chose to use 18.
 The actors were paid $90 for their interviews.
 In order to raise money, the filmmakers used crowdfunding and threw parties.
 In the community, news of a retrospective was not universally accepted, as some people disliked the original film for its violence.
 However, Borges wanted to change international perceptions of the area, which he says City of God colored.